GoogleCloudPlatform/terraform-google-tf-cloud-agents/examples/tfc-agent-mig-vm-packer/README.md

    terraform apply
    ```

-1. Your Terraform Cloud Agents should become active at Organization Setting > Security > Agents.
+1. Your Terraform Cloud agents should become active at Organization Setting > Security > Agents.

-1. Create additonal workspaces or use the existing workspace to run Terraform through the Terraform Cloud Agent.[Click here for more info on running the workspace](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/workspace_run#example-usage).
+1. Create additonal workspaces or use the existing workspace to run Terraform through the Terraform Cloud agent.[Click here for more info on running the workspace](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs/resources/workspace_run#example-usage).

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs